bbenligiray/api3-contracts/docs/contracts/hashregistry.md

 )
 ```

-This signature makes the hash signatures of the delegate a valid replacement of the (delegation) signer across all hash types until the delegation end timestamp.
+This signature allows the hash signatures of the delegate to be used as a valid replacement of the (delegation) signer across all hash types until the delegation end timestamp.
 This does not prevent the (delegation) signer from continuing to sign hashes.

-There is no functionality for (delegation) signers to cancel their delegations through a transaction, as expecting the signer to send this transaction across all instances of HashRegistry would be error-prone.
+There is no functionality for (delegation) signers to cancel their delegations through a transaction, as expecting the signer to send this transaction to all instances of HashRegistry would be error-prone.
 Instead, the signer can be swapped out to make their delegation invalid.

 Delegations apply across all instances of HashRegistry, unless for inheriting contracts that have overriden `signatureDelegationHashType()`.